bladeski/countdown-timer/README.md

 #### setCountdownLength

-Overrides the default focus method and focusses the start/stop button.
+Sets the length of the countdown timer.

 ``` ts
   setCountdownLength(countdownLength: number[], hideZeroedUnits = false);